Sustainability at Widener

 Widener University signed the Green Chemistry Commitment , joining 17 other colleges and universities at the forefront of a national effort to transform university-level chemistry education.

-Purchase a bag of WU Brew, organically-grown coffee from Golden Valley Farms Coffee Roasters, and you'll be supporting research and service-learning opportunities for Widener students who are engaged in sustainable agriculture practices in Las Lajas, Costa Rica.
+Purchase a bag of organically grown coffee, WU Brew, and you'll be supporting research and service-learning opportunities for Widener students who are engaged in sustainable agriculture practices in Las Lajas, Costa Rica.

 Widener University recognizes our responsibility to safeguard the planet and its resources for future generations, and we have a proud history of incorporating sustainability into our curricula, research, outreach, and business practices.
 We know that the Earth's resources are limited and that how we choose to use Earth's resources has serious, far-reaching consequences—for good or ill.
 We must consider how we can best replenish and recycle resources.
 We must also avoid poisoning the air, water, and soil.
 Finally, we see it as our civic duty to lead environmental efforts to educate, solve sustainability problems, repair damage, and improve processes like energy efficiency—locally and globally.